switch2osm/switch2osm/docs/en/serving-tiles/monitoring-using-munin.md

 sudo /etc/init.d/apache2 restart
 ```

-After a short delay, refreshing `http://your.server.ip.address/munin/` should now show entries for `mod_tile` and `renderd`.
+After a short delay, refreshing `http://yourserveripaddress/munin/` should now show entries for "mod_tile" and "renderd".

 Munin updates its graphs every 5 minutes, as configured by the cron file `/etc/cron.d/munin`.